Patient Education

 For many patients with shoulder stability problems satisfactory resolution of symptoms can be achieved with physical therapy and changes in activities.
 For some patients this treatment is inadequate and they continue to have recurrent episodes of shoulder dislocation, partial dislocation, or simply the sensation of apprehension within the shoulder.
 In this case arthroscopic shoulder labral repair and stabilization surgery can lead to a resolution of symptoms and permit the patient to return to activities and sports participation.

 Advances in technology now allow this operation to be completed entirely arthroscopically through small puncture incisions.
 With less invasive surgery post-operative physical therapy can begin sooner and with less pain.
 It still takes several months for the repair to fully heal, but most patients will begin vigorous overhead use of their shoulder within four months of surgery.
 For athletes, return to sports is within 4-6 months depending on their specific sport and position.
-Many elite college and professional athletes have been treated by Dr. Joyce for shoulder instability allowing them a successful return to their sport.
+Many elite college and professional athletes have been treated by Dr. Joyce, Dr. Dukas, and Dr. Merrill for shoulder instability allowing them a successful return to their sport.

 When it comes to instability and labral injuries, every patient is unique.
 Each patients MRI and injury history gives excellent clues to their specific problem and treatment plan.
-Dr. Joyce will discuss the benefits and risks of arthroscopic shoulder surgery at your consultation.
+Your physician will discuss the benefits and risks of arthroscopic shoulder surgery at your consultation.

 Advances in technology now allow this operation to be completed entirely arthroscopically through small puncture incisions.
 With less invasive surgery post-operative physical therapy can begin sooner and with less pain.
 It still takes several months for the repair to fully heal, but most patients will begin vigorous overhead use of their shoulder within four months of surgery.
 For athletes, return to sports is within 4-6 months depending on their specific sport and position.
-Many elite college and professional athletes have been treated by Dr. Joyce for shoulder instability allowing them a successful return to their sport.
+Many elite college and professional athletes have been treated by Dr. Joyce, Dr. Dukas, and Dr. Merrill for shoulder instability allowing them a successful return to their sport.

 When it comes to instability and labral injuries, every patient is unique.
 Each patients MRI and injury history gives excellent clues to their specific problem and treatment plan.
-Dr. Joyce will discuss the benefits and risks of arthroscopic shoulder surgery at your consultation.
+Your physician will discuss the benefits and risks of arthroscopic shoulder surgery at your consultation.